enasequence/read_docs/faq_metagenomes.rst

 When submitting metagenomic samples it is important to enter the “sample derived from” field correctly.

-This field is used to correctly trace back your data through the assembly stages back to its environmental biome-level origin.
-Users viewing the data can then also utilise the “sample derived from” attribute to navigate back through the assembly making your methods clear and reproducible.
+This field is used to correctly trace back your data through the assembly stages to its environmental biome-level origin.
+Users viewing the data can then also utilise the “sample derived from” attribute to navigate through the assemblies making your methods clear and reproducible.

 It is important to note that you can access all the assembly layers from the study itself.
 However, these assemblies do not associate with each other.
 To look for associated metadata for these assemblies and which assemblies are derived from which, you should refer to the samples.